Marek128b/Esp32-mini-btb-connect/README.md

 **18.02.2023:**
 The led test programm got uploaded using an FTDI usb to serial adapter. this also worked without the 40Mhz crystal because the esp32-pico-v3-02 chip is a SoC and therefor doesn't need an external crystal to work so i just cut the wires to the crystal.
 The usb uart wires had to be resoldered as they got lose and the programm wouldn't upload anymore.
 I wrote a tiny library for the esp which makes working without the delay() function easier. <br>

+**26.03.2023:**
+After designing a CH340E usb to serial board and soldering all component's consisting of a CH340E, two capacitors, two LEDs and resistors I tested the Board and it worked, but i didn't design it quite right so I had to solder two realy small wires to the pin 4 and 5 of the CH340 I made a mistake and accidentily soldered the pin 4 to ground.
+After connecting the board via USB Windows detected the Board as a "USB Serial" board but not as a COM Port Serial.

 ___

 ## Description